DerFuchs/defichain-voting-helper/README.md

 A desktop app for easy voting with your DeFiChain Masternodes.

+## tl;dr

+Use this app on the computer which is also running the DeFiChain full wallet which is connected to your master nodes.

 ## Restrictions & How It Works

-This app needs a Full Wallet running on the same computer.
-This Full Wallet has to hold the OWNER address(es) of the masternode(s).
+This app needs a full wallet running on the same computer.
+This full wallet has to hold the OWNER address(es) of the masternode(s).
+That's usually the setup you already have when you are running master nodes.

-That's neccessary because this app connects to the DeFiChain Node, running underneath the Full Wallet and performs actions remotely.
-It's basically like you're executing commands via CMD, but completely automated.
+That full wallet is neccessary because this app connects to the DeFiChain Node, running underneath the full wallet and performs actions remotely.
+It's basically like you're executing commands via CMD, but automated.

 ## Download